Skip to content

 • type: Must be "code_map", "code_reduce", or "code_filter"

-• code: Python code containing the transform function.
-For map, the function must take a single document as input and return a document (a dictionary).
-For reduce, the function must take a list of documents as input and return a single aggregated document (a dictionary).
-For filter, the function must take a single document as input and return a boolean value indicating whether to keep the document.
+• code: The transform.
+In YAML, a string of Python source defining a transform function; in the Python API, any callable (or the same string form).
+For map, the function takes a single document and returns a dictionary.
+For reduce, it takes a list of documents and returns a single aggregated dictionary.
+For filter, it takes a single document and returns a boolean indicating whether to keep it.

 Optional Parameters